-You will review your portfolio with the program director as part of your semiannual and annual review.
-It will be scored according to the following criteria:
+You will review your portfolio with the Program Director as part of your semiannual and annual review.

 Fellow Portfolio Checklist

 All items in bold print are required!
 You must choose at least 6 of the non-required exhibits; at least one must appear under each Competency (though some of the exhibits appear under more than one Competency, you must still choose a total of 6 non-required exhibits).
 For each subsequent 6-month review you must have additional non-required exhibits.